katalyst/tables/docs/query.md

 ### Multi-value inputs

-Attributes that have a default array value can accept multiple input values:
+Some attributes support multiple values.
+Enums support this by default, while integers, floats, and booleans can be configured to accept multiple inputs.
+Example: `attribute :id, :integer, multiple: true`.

 ```ruby
 collection.with_params(query: "category:report")